25 Types of Bats in New Mexico

 The hoary Bat has a tan, light brown, or reddish-brown pelage with numerous fine hair tufts.
 This species is considered one of the more giant types of bats in New Mexico.

-It has an average adult body weight ranging from 14 to 23 grams and a wingspan from 240 to 300 millimeters.
+It has an average adult body weight of 14 to 23 grams and a wingspan of 240 to 300 millimeters.

 They roost alone during the day in tree cavities and move during twilight hours to occupy artificial structures such as bridges.